 The RTR:BC project area is located along Highway 3 in British Columbia, with an eastern boundary near the Alberta border, and a western boundary between Sparwood and Hosmer (Figure 1).
 Within the 27 km project area there are ten proposed wildlife crossing structures.
-Of these ten structures, one is a large overpass (~50 m wide) in the Alexander-Michel corridor, two are purpose-built wildlife underpasses, and seven are existing open-span bridges over creeks (5) or railway tracks (2) that will be retrofitted to facilitate wildlife passage.
-Wildlife exclusion fencing will be erected along the 27 km project area to exclude wildlife from the highway and direct them towards the crossing structures.
+Of these ten proposed structures, one is a large overpass (~50 m wide) in the Alexander-Michel corridor, two are purpose-built wildlife underpasses, and seven are existing open-span bridges over creeks (5) or railway tracks (2) that will be retrofitted to facilitate wildlife passage.
+At each structure, retrofitting often means manually creating trails to facilitate movement underneath, therefore acting as an underpass for wildlife to safely cross the highway.
+Wildlife exclusion fencing will be erected along most of the 27 km project area (except within Sparwood) to exclude wildlife from the highway and direct them towards the crossing structures.